 Asbestos Removal is the process of safely removing asbestos in accordance with Health & Safety Executive Regulations and Guidelines.
 As a licensed asbestos removal contractor, AAS Ltd have the skills and expertise to ensure that any asbestos containing materials (ACMs) are removed in a safe and correct manner.
 This includes undertaking licensed and non-licensed asbestos work.

-Professional works may be required in any building constructed between 1930 and 1999 as asbestos was widely used in building construction during these year.
-Some types of asbestos (such as asbestos insulation board and flock) are extremely hazardous to health and the dismantling and removal of asbestos containing products should only be carried out by a licensed, professional company.
+Professional asbestos removal is often required in any building constructed between 1930 and 1999 as asbestos was widely used in building construction during these year.
+Some processes such as asbestos insulation board removal and flock are extremely hazardous to health and the dismantling and removal of asbestos containing products should only be carried out by a licensed company.

-Over time many products containing asbestos degrade, releasing hazardous fibres into the surrounding atmosphere.
-This can cause cancer and lung disease in later life if inhaled.
+Over time, many products containing asbestos degrade releasing hazardous fibres into the surrounding atmosphere.
+This can cause fatal cancer and lung disease in later life if inhaled.

 Asbestos containing waste must be disposed of correctly by a licensed waste carrier and should never be placed in domestic waste.
 It’s not always easy to spot hidden asbestos in areas that you don’t realise, and as asbestos ages it may degrade into more friable asbestos.
 The transportation and disposal of asbestos containing materials and is also a regulated activity, so it’s important you employ the services of a removal company with the correct accreditation and licenses.

 Yes, very much so.
 Asbestos containing materials (ACMs) are still found across the UK in all manner of places in domestic, educational, health, public and commercial premises as some products were used right up to November 1999.
 Removal of ACMs is still a widespread issue wound the UK.